 Scientists suggest that the impulsive actions associated with both ADHD and tics involve a disinhibition of undesired behaviors involving emotion, sensation, movements and cognition.

 Chronic tics will naturally come and go over days, weeks and months, and are more frequent and severe during stressful periods or when experiencing ADHD mental fatigue.

 Should ADHD and Tics Be a Concern?

 Depending on their seriousness, tics are either simple or complex.
 Simple tics are harmless (i.e., eye rolling) and won’t cause issues.
 But complex tics (i.e., grunting) can cause problems and may need treatment.

 What is Tourette Syndrome?

 Tourette syndrome is a genetic disease characterized by chronic, long-lasting motor and vocal tics.
 Children with ADHD, obsessive-compulsive disorder or learning problems are more likely to have co-existing Tourette syndrome or simple tics.

-An estimated seven percent of ADHD children have Tourette syndrome and 60 percent of children with Tourette syndrome have ADHD.
+An estimated 7% of ADHD children have Tourette syndrome and 60% of children with Tourette syndrome have ADHD.

 The Connection Between ADHD and Tics

 Here are the facts: